Anthony-Bible/password-exchange/ReadMe.md

      1. yes
      2. We can use [this](https://web.archive.org/web/20220205052255/https://bitwarden.com/help/send-encryption/) as inspiration
         1. Basically we send the data already encrypted to the server to store
-        2. This basically prohibits Slack and bot integrations from using Client side encryption
+        2. This prohibits Slack and bot integrations from using Client side encryption

 Future (hopeful) Intergrations:
 1. Bitwarden